 Research and Development

-Scientifically based knowledge is important for improving society's support for women subjected to violence and their relatives.
-Hence research and development are an important part of NCK's work.
+Scientifically based knowledge is important for improving the support provided to women subjected to violence as well as to their relatives.
+Hence, research and development are important parts of NCK's work.

 National programme for the care of victims of sex crimes